Jerma985: Twitch

 On August 19, 2022, Jerma hosted a streamed baseball game at CarShield Field, featuring the fictitious Jerma Baseball Association.
 He later compared the game to a "live comedy improv show".
 During the stream, two fictitious and comedic baseball teams, the Maryland Magicians and the California Circus (made up of semi-professional baseball players and circus performers), played a modified game of baseball with various gimmicks, such as "Power Cards" which provided advantages to the team that played them.
 Jerma played the role of the umpire.
 The event received financial support from sponsors Fansly and Manscaped.

-At the end of February 2023, Jerma revealed that Grotto Beasts! was officially being released nearly two years after the initial reveal.
-The 'revamped' trading card game features artwork from 20 different artists, including Jerma himself.

 On June 12, 2023, Jerma joined Offbrand, a media production company co-founded by fellow streamer and occasional collaborator Ludwig Ahgren, as chief creative officer.
 Later that year, Jerma discussed plans for a "soft retirement" from streaming, moving into further work with other creators in collaboration with Offbrand.
 Ludwig later revealed that Jerma stepped down as CCO of Offbrand in June 2024, due to "personal reasons."

-On May 27, 2024, Jerma admitted to being "completely retired" from streaming as a career and went live very infrequently.
-Since January 2025, Jerma began to stream more often yet still not on a set schedule.